 This one-year survey course helps students gain a college-level understanding of our nation's history while developing advanced analytical and historical thinking skills.
 The first semester explores the discovery and colonization of the Americas through the end of the nineteenth century.
 The second semester explores America's development as a world power and emphasizes the critical changes in domestic and foreign affairs which have shaped the character of contemporary life.
 Students who still need it will be given additional work to meet the Washington State History requirement.
 Students can choose to take this class as a College in the High School course or as an AP course.
 If students choose the AP option they are expected to take the AP US History Examination in May.

-Course Code: HIS 311, HIS 312

-Grade Level: 11, 12

-Course Length: 1 Year

-Prerequisites: None

-Credit Eligibility: United States History

-For CITHS Option: HIST 146 - US History I
+Credit Eligibility: United States History For CITHS Option: HIST 146 - US History I

-HIST 147 - US History II;

-HIST 148 - US History III
+HIST 147 - US History II; HIST 148 - US History III

-(5 EvCC college credits, fall quarter;

-10 EvCC college credits spring quarter)
+(5 EvCC college credits, fall quarter; 10 EvCC college credits spring quarter)

-For AP Option: Refer to Page 8

 AP GOVERNMENT